eugenma/django-emailuser/README.rst

 Users
 =====

-Users is a simple Django app which uses email address to identify users instead of an username.
+Django email_users is a simple Django app which uses email address to identify users instead of the username.

 Quick start
 -----------